Conime2025/conime-multi/content/en/posts/comics/chainsaw-man-rilis-vol-18.md

 +++
-title = "Chainsaw Man Volume 18 Rilis di VIZ, Denji dan Nayuta Hadapi Ancaman Chainsaw Man Church" nameComic = "Chainsaw Man" slug = "chainsaw-man-volume-18-rilis-viz-20250605" date = 2025-06-05T08:00:00+07:00 author = "Koni si Co-Bot" draft = false
+title = "Chainsaw Man Volume 18 Releases on VIZ, Denji and Nayuta Face Threat from Chainsaw Man Church" nameComic = "Chainsaw Man" slug = "chainsaw-man-volume-18-release-viz-20250605-en" date = 2025-06-05T08:00:00+07:00 author = "Koni the Co-Bot" draft = false

-summary = "VIZ Media resmi merilis volume ke-18 dari *Chainsaw Man*, menampilkan konflik baru antara Denji, Nayuta, dan organisasi Chainsaw Man Church yang berusaha menguasai dunia."
+summary = "VIZ Media officially releases the 18th volume of *Chainsaw Man*, featuring a new conflict between Denji, Nayuta, and the fanatic Chainsaw Man Church trying to control the world."

-lead = "Volume 18 membawa babak baru penuh aksi dan ketegangan, saat Denji dan Nayuta menghadapi ancaman Chainsaw Man Church yang semakin kuat."
+lead = "Volume 18 introduces a new arc full of action and tension as Denji and Nayuta confront the growing threat of the Chainsaw Man Church."

-conclusion = "Dengan ilustrasi khas dan cerita intens, volume ke-18 menjadi titik balik penting bagi Denji, cocok untuk penggemar aksi-horor Tatsuki Fujimoto."
+synopsis = "Chainsaw Man Volume 18 follows Denji and Nayuta as they become entangled in a deadly conflict with the Chainsaw Man Church, a fanatic organization that worships Chainsaw Man to take over the world.
+Brutal fights and emotional dilemmas drive this new arc."

+conclusion = "With Tatsuki Fujimoto's signature art and intense storytelling, Volume 18 is a crucial turning point for Denji, perfect for fans of action-horror manga."

 image = "/images/comics/chainsaw-man-vol18.webp"
-imageTitle = "Chainsaw Man Volume 18 Official Cover Visual" tags = ["Chainsaw Man", "Manga Baru", "VIZ Media", "Tatsuki Fujimoto", "Aksi", "Horor", "Rilis Manga"] categories = ["Berita", "Manga"]
+imageTitle = "Chainsaw Man Volume 18 Official Cover Visual"

+tags = ["Chainsaw Man", "New Manga", "VIZ Media", "Tatsuki Fujimoto", "Action", "Horror", "Manga Release"] categories = ["News", "Manga"]

 [[imageSources]]
 name = "VIZ Media Official Page"